satellite-image-deep-learning/techniques/README.md

 - [aircraft-detection](https://github.com/hakeemtfrank/aircraft-detection) -> experiments to test the performance of a Gaussian process (GP) classifier with various kernels on the UC Merced land use land cover (LULC) dataset

-- [Using Detectron2 to segment aircraft from satellite imagery](https://share.buitrongan.com/using-detectron2-to-segments-aircraft-from-satellite-images-5a8ac1a0d35e) -> pytorch and Rare Planes

 - [aircraft-detection-from-satellite-images-yolov3](https://github.com/emrekrtorun/aircraft-detection-from-satellite-images-yolov3) -> trained on kaggle cgi-planes-in-satellite-imagery-w-bboxes dataset

 - [HRPlanesv2-Data-Set](https://github.com/dilsadunsal/HRPlanesv2-Data-Set) -> YOLOv4 and YOLOv5 weights trained on the HRPlanesv2 dataset